Adaptive deep learning framework for robust unsupervised underwater image enhancement: Method

-The main challenge when training a probabilistic network for underwater image enhancement is the limited availability of reference maps for degraded images.
-To address this issue, we auto-generated reference maps based on UIEBD \cite{Li2020AnBeyond}, which contains real-world underwater images and corresponding reference maps generated using 12 state-of-the-art enhancement algorithms.
 In the original UIEBD, volunteers were asked to compare the enhanced results and subjectively select the best one as the final reference image.
 However, our reference map generation process uses the same intuition without human intervention.
-Using the degraded image (original image), we generate three enhanced reference maps by three enhancement algorithms to introduce uncertainty into the dataset.
+Using the degraded input image (original image), as shown in the first step of \cref{fig:8}, we generate three enhanced reference maps by three enhancement algorithms, one of which is randomly selected to introduce uncertainty into our training dataset. "randomly selected" here refers to the three enhanced reference maps generated by three enhancement algorithms using the degraded input image.
+One of these three maps is randomly selected to introduce uncertainty into the training dataset.
 It is worth mentioning that adding more enhanced reference maps did not increase the model accuracy as discussed in more detail in \cref{secablation}.

-To introduce uncertainty into the dataset, we performed contrast and saturation adjustment, as well as gamma correction on the original images.
-These methods were chosen because they can effectively simulate the distortions commonly found in underwater images, such as changes, in contrast, saturation, brightness, and colours.
-As shown in \cref{equ3}, the contrast and saturation adjustment were performed using a linear transformation formula, where the adjustment coefficient $\alpha$ was the same for all pixels for contrast adjustment and varied for each pixel for saturation adjustment.
+The three methods that we chose to introduce uncertainty into the dataset were contrast and saturation adjustment, as well as gamma correction on the original images.
+These methods were chosen because they can effectively simulate the distortions commonly found in underwater images, such as changes in contrast, saturation, brightness, and colours.
+As shown in \cref{equ3}, the contrast and saturation adjustment was performed using a linear transformation formula, where the adjustment coefficient $\alpha$ was the same for all pixels for contrast adjustment and varied for each pixel for saturation adjustment.

-where $x$ and $y$ refer to the degraded image and enhanced image, $m$ denotes the mean of each channel. $\alpha$ is the adjustment coefficient.
+where $x$ and $y$ refer to the degraded and enhanced images, respectively, $m$ denotes the mean of each channel, and $\alpha$ is the adjustment coefficient.

+In \cref{equ3}, the adjustment coefficient $\alpha$ plays distinct roles in contrast and saturation adjustments.
+For contrast adjustment, $\alpha$ remains constant for all pixels, ensuring a uniform contrast enhancement across the entire image.
+Conversely, for saturation adjustment, $\alpha$ varies for each pixel, enabling fine-grained and localized adjustments to saturation levels.
+This pixel-wise variation allows for targeted enhancement of specific image areas without influencing others.
+This difference in $\alpha$ application is crucial, as it results in either global contrast enhancement or localized saturation adjustments, both contributing to a more precise and controlled image enhancement process.